patriciogonzalezvivo/eyeo16/README.md

 *C. G. Jung, July 1914*

 Note:
-Jung... super happy about war breaking out... not really a great guy.
+**fix this** Jung... super happy about war breaking out... not really a great guy.

 These collective nightmares he was noticing became his support for the idea of a collective unconscious.